BuildMan-Alpha/AlphaHelp/transform/helpfiles/GettingStarted/firstForm.md

 ![](../images/license2.png)

-2. Enter your license in the text box and click Activate.
+2. Enter your license in the text box and click "Save".

 ![](../images/license1.png)